cs231n/cs231n.github.io/assignments/2017/assignment2.md

 As part of this course, you can use Google Cloud for your assignments.
 We recommend this route for anyone who is having trouble with installation set-up, or if you would like to use better CPU/GPU resources than you may have locally.

 Please see the Google Cloud GPU set-up tutorial [here](http://cs231n.github.io/gce-tutorial-gpus/) for instructions.
-If you have never set up a Google Cloud instance before (like for assignment 1), follow ONLY the "Create and Configure Your Account" section of [this original Google Cloud tutorial](http://cs231n.github.io/gce-tutorial) and then switch back to the new [Google Cloud GPU tutorial](http://cs231n.github.io/gce-tutorial-gpus/)before the "Launch a Virtual Instance" section.
+If you have never set up a Google Cloud instance before (like for assignment 1), follow ONLY the "Create and Configure Your Account" section of [this original Google Cloud tutorial](http://cs231n.github.io/gce-tutorial) and then switch back to the new [Google Cloud GPU tutorial](http://cs231n.github.io/gce-tutorial-gpus/) before the "Launch a Virtual Instance" section.

 We strongly, strongly recommend using Google Cloud with GPU support for the last part of this assignment (the TensorFlow or PyTorch notebooks), since your training will go much, much faster. :)